 The first step, of course, is filling out the rental application.
 In more urban areas, it’s usually a good idea to do this as soon as possible after finding your desired apartment, since landlords will continue showing it until someone has officially applied.

-I’ve had more than one apartment swept out from under me within one day of seeing the place for the first time!
+Don’t let your first choice apartment get swept out from under you!
 On the application you should expect to include all of your personal information, including either a social security or driver’s license number, along with employment information and references.

 Applying for an apartment also generally comes along with a few different fees, some refundable and some not.

 Depending on the landlord and building, you’ll have to pay an application fee, a processing fee and sometimes a security deposit.
 Expect to pay as much as $100 or more per person just to apply for an apartment in some areas.

 Most landlords include an area on the application for your monthly income, and they will almost always require you to provide proof.

 It’s a good idea to bring two or three recent pay stubs along when looking at or applying for apartments so you have that proof on hand.
 Some will accept a W-2 form as proof instead of pay stubs as long as you’ve held the job for more than a year.

 Most landlords and building managers also call your employer for proof of employment, and may ask questions about you personally and your salary.
 Many companies don’t answer those questions for legal reasons, but it’s a possibility.

 When applying for the apartment, you’ll also have to give the landlord permission to check your credit.
 The credit check is really important for landlords because it gives them an idea of how financially responsible you are.